rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### Set the default editor

 Especially in the beginning, you will be making a lot of changes to `.zshrc` and you won't want to type `nano ~/.zshrc` or `gnome-text-editor ~/.zshrc` every time.
 First we will set the default editor.
 Open `~/.zshrc` and search for `export EDITOR`.
-Then modify the configuration as follows:
+Then modify the configuration as follows.
+Remove the `#` symbols, they are comments.

 ----------------------------------------------------------------